Recently Viewed:Whale Watching in Hawaii Whale Watching in Hawaii

 Why do whales come to Hawaii?

-Just as our idyllic weather beckons to tourists around the world, the warm shallow waters (less than 600 feet) surrounding the main Hawaiian Islands are a favourite destination for humpback whales.
+Just as our idyllic weather beckons to tourists around the world, the warm shallow waters (less than 600 feet) surrounding the main Hawaiian Islands are a favorite destination for humpback whales.
 Scientists estimate that two-thirds of the entire North Pacific humpback whale population returns to Hawaii to breed, calve and nurse their young.
-They race over 3,000 miles from the Gulf of Alaska to Hawaii in less than two months, then stay for a lengthy holiday, frolicking off our shores and entertaining spectators from December through May .
+They race over 3,000 miles from the Gulf of Alaska to Hawaii in less than two months, then stay for a lengthy vacation, frolicking off our shores and entertaining spectators from December through May.

 In Hawaii, the return of the kohola is considered more of a homecoming than a visit.
 Humpback calves are born in Hawaiian waters, making them "kamaaina" or native born.
 Some Native Hawaiians also believe the kohola are aumakua (family guardians), and so these gentle giants are treated with great respect.

 What's the best way to see whales?